 Online Charging Function (OCF)

 The Online Charging Function (OCF) acts as the gateway into Cerillion CCS, supporting both Session-Based Charging Function (SBCF) and Event-Based Charging Function (EBCF) scenarios, with or without Unit Reservation.
-The OCF supports both centralized and de-centralized Unit Determination, and both centralized and de-centralized Rating.
+The OCF supports centralised Unit Determination and centralised Rating.

 The OCF interacts with the Rating Function (RF) and Account Balance Management Function (ABMF) in order to authorise or deny service, or to send an instruction for the alert, automatic balance top-up or enforced termination of the currently active service.

 Account Balance Management (ABMF)

 The Account Balance Management Function (ABMF) stores and maintains the credit, debit and reserve balance data for an account.
 This data is central to the real-time credit control mechanism.
 The ABMF enables monetary and non-monetary balances to be defined and an account can have more than one balance associated with it, for example, minutes, loyalty points, free text allowances or gift vouchers.
 A balance instance can also be shared between multiple directly associated services through a hierarchical structure, or between unrelated services not within a hierarchy.

 The ABMF supports operator defined policies for applications such as balance notifications, auto top-ups, overdrafts and service denials; as well as customer-defined policies such as spending control preferences.